gavorialfox/ISQA3420/DFD Dictionary #1.md

 -	Completed OSS Project Results:
   - The finalized OSS Project information after it has been pulled from the OSS data store, and ran against corporate policy information in the vulnerability policy data store for violations.
 -	Developer:
-  - The software developer responsible for the creation of the software packages
+  - The software developer responsible for the creation of the software package.
--	Project Request:
-  - The submitted request by either the manager or the developer, primed for verification of OSS components, licensing and vulnerabilities.
 -	Manager:
   - The corporate manager that is responsible for requesting multiple software packages (via the Project Requests) for testing against software vulnerability policies, as well as modifying or submitting new policy documents to be test against the Software Package License and Vulnerability Policy Data Store.
 -	Modified/Submitted Policy Document: